Tip: Implement ISO 9001 for the Right Reason

 If an organization’s staff does not have the time or skills to develop the QMS by themselves, a good consultant will make possible a speedy transfer of knowledge and skills.
 If the staff does have the time, there are enough published materials available from the web that will help staff obtain the necessary skills to develop the QMS.

 All too often organizations are in a hurry to obtain certification and do not spend the time needed to implement the system effectively.
-Before applying for certification, your QMS needs to be in place for at least three months and its effectiveness checked through an internal audit, followed by corrective actions on audit findings.
+Before applying for certification, your QMS needs to be in place and its effectiveness checked through an internal audit, followed by corrective actions on audit findings.

 Many organizations set quality objectives that are impossible to meet.
 Objectives need to be specific and relevant to the process or task to which they are being applied.
 They also need to be measurable and achievable within the resources that can be made available in a realistic and timely manner.
 It’s helpful to have a start and completion date.